-Affiliate marketing is form of internet marketing where companies (sometimes referred to as advertisers or merchants) pay people (affiliates) based on their performance promoting an offer via an affiliate link.
+Affiliate marketing is a form of internet marketing.
+Companies (sometimes referred to as advertisers or merchants) pay people (affiliates) based on their performance promoting an offer via an affiliate link.

 In a nutshell, if you’re an affiliate (also referred to as a publisher), you use your skills as a marketer to refer your audience to a product.
 When someone in your audience decides to buy a product or take an action based on your recommendation, you get a commission or kickback.

 An affiliate can be an individual or a company.
-Most of the time, affiliates are bloggers or other content makers in industries that are the same or closely related to that of the company whose products they’re promoting.
+Most of the time, affiliates are bloggers or other content makers.
+They’re usually in industries that are the same or closely related to that of the company whose products they’re promoting.

 Affiliates are people who help promote a product or service by writing posts, making videos, and conducting other marketing efforts.
 When an affiliate’s visitor makes a purchase or submits a lead form on the affiliate company’s website, the affiliate gets paid.